superawdi/Fnon/README.md

   message:'Message',
   delButtons:true
 });

 // whenever you decide to close the Model just simply call the received closer closer();
 ```

----

 ## Final Word
 Mother is an excellent example of love, affection, and sacrifice.
-So show the love to your mothers before it's too late, and `PLEASE PRAY FOR MY MOM.`
+So show the love to your mothers before it's too late.

 **I love you 𝔉𝔫𝔬𝔫**